Felixabishak/study-on-recruiter-persective-on-recruitment-process/README.md

 # Study on Recruiter’s Perspective Towards Recruitment and Selection Process

-**Felix Abishak A.**
+Felix Abishak A.
-Graduated in Master of Business Administration
+Master of Business Administration (MBA)

+**Table of Contents**

+CHAPTER 1:Introduction and Design of the Study

+-Introduction

+-Scope of the Study

+-Problem Statement

+-Objectives of the Study

+-Research Methodology

+-Study Hypotheses

+-Study Duration

+-Tools Used

+-Study Limitations

+-Chapterization Scheme

+CHAPTER 2:Review of Literature

+CHAPTER 3:Profile of Study

+CHAPTER 4:Industry Profile

+CHAPTER 5:Analysis and Interpretation

+CHAPTER 6:Findings, Suggestions, and Conclusion

+CHAPTER 7:References and Bibliography

+**Chapter 1: Introduction and Design of the Study**

+**1.1 Introduction**

+Recruitment is currently one of the most prominent activities in this dynamic business world that hold great value to the success of the organization.
+Hence, this study proposes an investigation into some of the challenges faced in recruitment such as talent acquisition, background verification, alignment of candidates with organizational goals.

+**1.2 Scope of the Study**

+The regional and online recruitment and selection processes were revolutionized with the advent of the Internet to create the concept of remote recruiting and that of employer branding.
+The study aims to evaluate the state of current challenges and opportunities facing recruiters.

+**1.3 Statement of Problem**

+Some of the key challenges faced in recruitment are finding the right talent for a particular job, the need for soft skills training within organizations, the issue of background verification, misalignment of candidates with job expectations, and strong competition, especially in sectors where talent is in high demand.

+**1.4 Objectives of Study**

+-To analyze the recruiters' perceptions regarding the recruitment effectiveness.

+-To draw the recruitment challenges and strategies.

+-To evaluate the existing tools and techniques.

+-To offer suggestions on improvements and innovations.

+**1.5 Research Methodology**

+-I undertook the data collection with few objectives towards solving a specific problem on candidate recruitment.

+-I adopted statistical methods.

+**1.6 Hypotheses of the Study**
+**DATA COLLECTION**

+-I had taken the data from primary data.

+-I collect the data through the type of observation.

+**1.7 Period of Study**
+The duration of study extends to two months.

+**1.8 Tools Used**
+Percentage is used for assessing recruiter satisfaction.

+**1.9 Limitations of the Study**

+-Subjectivity of recruiter responses.

+-Limited time for analysis and thereby making it less deep.

+-Presence of social desirability bias during interviews.

+**1.10 Chapterization Scheme**

+1.Company profile and industry analysis

+2.Data analysis and interpretation

+3.Findings and recommendations

 ---

-## Table of Contents

-1. Introduction and Design of the Study
-   - Introduction
-   - Scope of the Study
-   - Statement of Problem
-   - Objectives of the Study
-   - Research Methodology
-   - Hypotheses of the Study
-   - Significance of the Study
-   - Period of Study
-   - Tools Used
-   - Limitations of the Study
-   - Chapterisation Scheme

-2. Review of Literature
-3. Profile of the Study
-   - Industry Profile
-   - Company Profile
-4. Analysis and Interpretation
-5. Findings, Suggestions, and Conclusion
-6. References and Bibliography

----

-## Chapter 1: Introduction and Design of the Study

-### 1.1 Introduction
-In today's evolving business environment, recruitment is critical for organizational success.
-This study explores the challenges faced in hiring, including talent acquisition, background verification, and candidate alignment with organizational goals.

-### 1.2 Scope of the Study
-Recruitment and selection have transformed with technology, remote hiring, and employer branding.
-This study evaluates current challenges and opportunities for recruiters.

-### 1.3 Statement of Problem
-Key challenges in recruitment include:
-- Finding the right talent for specific roles.
-- Employer’s lack of soft skills training.
-- Background verification issues.
-- Misalignment of candidates with job expectations.
-- Competition for talent in high-demand sectors.

-### 1.4 Objectives of Study
-- Analyze recruiters’ views on hiring effectiveness.
-- Identify recruitment challenges and strategies.
-- Evaluate existing tools and methods.
-- Suggest improvements and innovations.

-### 1.5 Research Methodology
--	I Had Taken Data, Some Objectives, To Solve Specific Problem Had On Candidate Recruitment
--	I Choose Statistics Methods

-### 1.6 Hypotheses of the Study
-DATA COLLECTION
--	I had taken from primary data
--	I collect the data by the type of observation

-### 1.7 Period of Study
-The study was conducted over two months.

-### 1.8 Tools Used
-- Percentage analysis for recruiter satisfaction assessment.

-### 1.9 Limitations of the Study
-- Subjectivity in recruiter responses.
-- Time constraints may limit depth of exploration.
-- Social desirability bias in interviews.

-### 1.10 Chapterisation Scheme
-1. Introduction and study design
-2. Literature review
-3. Company profile and industry analysis
-4. Data interpretation
-5. Findings and recommendations

----

-## Chapter 2: Review of Literature

-A summary of studies from 2011-2020 on recruitment and selection strategies across industries.

----

-## Chapter 3: Profile of the Study

-### 3.1 Industry Profile
-Examines recruitment trends and challenges in the HR industry.

-### 3.2 Company Profile
-Case study: Unicon Engineers’ hiring practices and effectiveness.

----

-## Chapter 4: Analysis and Interpretation

-### Key Questions Explored:
-1. How to improve candidate identification?
-- Competency-based interviews
-- Competitive compensation
-- Pre-employment assessments

-2. How to align candidates with job roles?
-- Clear job descriptions
-- Behavioral interview techniques
-- ATS for screening

-3. How important are soft skills vs. technical skills?
-- Soft skills impact teamwork and problem-solving.
-- Both skills should be balanced.

-4. How to improve background verification?
-- Direct employer verification
-- Online verification tools

-5. Soft vs. Technical Skills:
-- Soft skills aid relationships and teamwork.
-- Balance both for success.

-6. Background Checks:
-- Verify employment
-- education and licenses.
-- Standardize for consistency.

-7. Verifying Credentials:
-- Contact institutions
-- request certificates
-- use verification tools.

-8. Improving Hiring Communication:
-- Regular meetings
-- templates
-- centralized tools.

-9. Job Descriptions:
-- Tailor details
-- update regular
-- Gather team input.

-10. Attracting Top Talent:
-- Flex work
-- growth
-- competitive pay
-- bonuses.

-11. Employer Branding:
-- Showcase culture
-- benefits, and opportunities.

-12. Employee Development:
-- Online courses
-- in-house training
-- career plans
-- industry events.

-13. Salaries & Bonuses:
-- Flexible work
-- performance bonuses
-- remote options.

-14. Resume Screening Tools:
-- ATS
-- parsing
-- social media
-- text analysis.

-15. Managing Resume Influx:
-- ATS
-- automation
-- recruiter training
-- adjust resources.

-16. Interview Techniques:
-- Competency-based
-- situational
-- video
-- structured.

-17. Standardized Questions:
-- Competency
-- open-ended
-- scenario-based.

-18. Recruiter Networking:
-- Internal
-- industry events
-- conferences.

-19. Market Intelligence:
-- ATS integration
-- analytics
-- dashboards.

----

-## Chapter 5: Findings, Suggestions, and Conclusion

-### Key Findings:
-- Recruiters struggle with high application volumes.
-- Background verification remains a challenge.
-- The recruitment process lacks efficiency in some areas.

-### Suggestions:
-- Utilize ATS for resume screening.
-- Provide soft skills training for recruiters.
-- Strengthen employer branding.

-### Conclusion:
-Recruitment is a dynamic process requiring continuous improvement in sourcing strategies, technology use, and recruiter training.
+**Chapter 2: Literature Review**

+A summary of studies on recruitment and selection strategies from 2011 to 2020 by different industries.

+**Chapter 3: Profile of included Case Studies**

+**3.1 Industry Examination**

+Studies about the recruitment trends and challenges facing the HR industry.

+**3.2 Case Study Example**

+Revealing a case study of the hiring practices and results at Unicon Engineers.

+**Chapter 4: Analysis and Interpretation:**

+Some of the key questions explored were

+**How to improve candidate identification**.
+-Competency-based interviews
+-Competitive compensation
+-Pre-employment assessment
+-Another challenge is aligning candidates with job roles.
+-Clear and precise job descriptions
+-Behavioral interview techniques
+-Use of ATS for screening

+**More important in the workplace, are soft skills or technical skills** -Skills related to soft skills can help in teamwork and problem-solving.
+-Such skills must be weighed against one another.
+-Improving Background Verification:
+-Employer verification
+-Online verification tools

+**Soft Skills vs. Technical Skills:**
+-A soft touch complements relationships and teamwork.

+**Finding the Right Balance:**
+-Verifying Credentials-take reasonable steps to ensure contact with institutions, request copies of credentials, and utilize credential verification tools.
+-Improving Hiring Communication:
+-Periodic meetings
+-Using templates
+-Centralized tools.

+**Job Description:**
+-Certain details
+-Regular updating
+-Gathered in consultation with the team.
+-Attracting Talent:
+-Flexibility
+-Being proactive in encouraging growth
+-Proper remuneration
+-Happy bonuses.
+-Employer Deployment:
+-Market culture, benefits, and opportunities.

+**Employee Development Opportunities:**
+-Courses offered online, training must be in-house, development-based career plans, events to connect with others in the industry.
+-It will help to retain talent and make it easier to attract others.

+**Resumes:**
+-Checks ATS System
+-Social media checks
+-Text analytics.

+**Dealing With a Heavy Resignation Stream:**
+-ATS
+-Automation
+-Training recruiters
+-Increase resources to accommodate.
+-Interview Techniques:
+-Competency-based interviews
+-Situational, video, structured
+-Brown's research before it was accepted.

+**Standardized and Structured Questions for Interviews:**
+-Competency
+-Open-ended
+-Scenario-based.
+-Recruiter Networking Strategies
+-Internal
+-Industry Events
+-Conferences.

+**Market Intelligence:**
+-Integrate ATS and HR analytics
+-Build dashboards.

+**Chapter 5: Conclusion Findings and Suggestions:**

+**Key Findings:**
+The overwhelming number of applications being made greatly overburdened recruiters.
+Background verification remains one of the last challenges.
+Some processes of recruitment felt quite undefined.

+**Suggestions:**
+Employ ATS for Resumes
+Soft-Skills Training for Recruiters
+Strengthen Employer Branding

+**CONCLUSION:**

+Recruitment involves a range of processes that must evolve constantly to improve their dates on sourcing techniques, technology use, and extensive training on the recruiters' side.

 ---